thrunduil/Matcl/README.md

 For integer, rational, and floating point types this is just a wraper over MPFR and MPIR library with unified interface.
-Matcl-mp defines however functions on multiprecision complex type accurate up to 1 ulp.
+Matcl-mp defines however functions for multiprecision complex type accurate up to 1 ulp.

 ## matcl-mp-obj